pashmaklang/pashmak/doc/0_Basics.md

 second value
 ```

-###### NOTE: the # is comment operation. you can put comment in your code after # character
+###### NOTE: the # character is comment operation. you can put comment in your code after # character

 ### more about mem
 you can calculate every thing in mem

-for know this, look at the following examples:
+for undrestanding, look at the following examples:

 ```bash
 mem 'hi there'; out ^; # output: hi there